ScilifelabDataCentre/pathogens-portal/content/english/dashboards/RECOVAC.md

 This section considers data on individuals with one of four comorbidities; cardiovascular disease, diabetes, respiratory disease, and cancer.
 The data were obtained from the registers mentioned in the section above, as well as the National Patient Register (NPR) and SmiNet.
 The NPR contains specialised outpatient and hospitalised inpatient care, and is held by the National Board of Health and Welfare (Socialstyrelsen).
 SmiNet is the national register for mandatory registration of notifiable infectious diseases, and is held at the PHAS.
 Coded diagnoses in 2015-2019 from the NPR are used to classify individuals by comorbidity conditions.
 Note that individuals may be included in one or more of these comorbidity groups.
 COVID-19 cases diagnosed among people with comorbidities are determined using a positive SARS-CoV-2 test from SmiNet and/or a diagnosis of COVID-19 in NPR (the overwhelming majority have a positive test).

-The buttons in the below plots can be used to display data on a given comorbidity.
-The data in both graphs will change according to the comorbidity selected.
-Data related to vaccine coverage (upper graph) includes the period 21st December 2020 - 30th September 2022.
-Data on the incidence of COVID-19 (lower graph) instead spans the period February 2020 - 30th September 2022.
-All data available on a given comorbidity will be displayed by default, but the timelines can be aligned.
+The buttons in the below plots can be used to display data on a given comorbidity (see the blow subsection for details).
+All data available on a given comorbidity will be displayed by default, this may mean that different timelines are shown in the two graphs.
+However, the timelines can be aligned so that more direct comparisons can be made between the data in the two graphs.

 There is clear evidence of the benefits of vaccination for patients with each comorbidity considered.
 When switching between comorbidities, it is evident that they follow the same overall pattern in terms of the number of COVID-19 cases detected, but there are variations in magnitude.
 Similar to the above data considering the population over 18, it is clear that the proportion of vaccinated individuals diagnosed with COVID-19 increases with vaccine coverage.
-This is expected because the vaccine is not completely effective at preventing infection, although it does have a higher effectiveness against the development of serious disease, as shown in many studies (see also the [above data on ICU admission rates](#swedish-population-in-general) and results from [Xu *et al.* (2022)](https://doi.org/10.3390/vaccines10122074); a recent study based on RECOVAC data).
+This is expected because the vaccine is not completely effective at preventing infection (although it does have a higher effectiveness against the development of serious disease, as shown in many studies, see also the [above data on ICU admission rates](#swedish-population-in-general)).
 Thus, as the proportion of the population that is vaccinated increases, more vaccinated individuals are likely to develop COVID-19.
 Some evidence of a protective effect can already be inferred from a superficial consideration of the number of cases detected in autumn 2020 compared to autumn 2021.
 The initial reduction in cases that occurs as vaccination coverage increases could, in part, be attributed to a general reduction in cases over the 2021 summer months.
 There was a peak in cases during winter 2021, and it is clear that many of the cases occurred in vaccinated individuals, but this is not evidence that vaccines do not have a protective effect.
 Rather, it reflects that a large part of the population was vaccinated by this time.
 The peak in winter 2021 can be attributed to the emergence of the new Omicron virus variant that was first detected in November 2021.
 This variant spreads more easily than earlier variants, even in vaccinated individuals.
 The number of COVID-19 cases presented in the graph below, and the number of ICU admissions in the graph in the section above, do not consider equivalent populations.
 However, considering both datasets together does provide some insights into the protective effect of vaccines.
 Specifically, each peak in COVID-19 cases in patients with each of the comorbidities prior to summer 2021 is clearly reflected in the number of ICU admissions in the adult population of Sweden.
 By contrast, this Omicron peak in cases is not reflected in a peak in ICU admissions.
 This is evidence that vaccines were protective against the onset of the more severe symptoms.
 A protective effect has also been confirmed in many studies.
 Ideally, studies considering a protective effect should directly compare COVID-19 cases and vaccine coverage in a manner that accounts for age-group and time point.

+##### Visualisations

+The graphs below have multiple interactive features.
+It is possible to see all of the data available for a given comorbidity for clicking on the corresponding button.
+The 'Align timeline' button will change the timeframe shown so that only the time period that is common between the two graphs is shown.
+The 'Show all data' button can be used to see all of the available data for both datasets (the timelines of the two are not the same).

 <div id="dwbuttons"><button class="btn btn-secondary" type="button" data-bs-toggle="collapse" data-bs-target="#vis_instr_two" aria-expanded="False" aria-controls="mandatorycollapse">
-    Click here for instructions on using interactive plot features
+    Click here for more detailed instructions on using the features of the graphs
 </button>
 </div>
 <div class="collapse" id="vis_instr_two">